lsst-sqre/sqr-009/index.rst

    :alt: SQuaSH Kubernetes deployment

-The general instructions to deploy squash are found at `squash-deployment <https://github.com/lsst-sqre/squash-deployment>`_ with links to the individual microservices:
+The general instructions to deploy squash can be found at `squash-deployment <https://github.com/lsst-sqre/squash-deployment>`_ with links to the individual microservices:

-   * `squash-db <https://github.com/lsst-sqre/squash-db>`_: currently uses MariaDB 10.3+ but soon will migrate to MySQL 5.7 because of the MySQL support to JSON data types.
-We opted for a relational database because the QC database will be deployed to the Oracle *consolidated database* that will be part of the DAC.
-   * `squash-api <https://github.com/lsst-sqre/squash-api>`_: was developed initially using `Django DRF <http://www.django-rest-framework.org/>`_ but will migrate to Flask soon.
-It is used to manage the SQuaSH metrics dashboard.
+   * `squash-restful-api <https://github.com/lsst-sqre/squash-rest-api>`_: it is used to manage the SQuaSH metrics dashboard.
+The SQuaSH RESTful API was developed initially using `Django DRF <https://github.com.lsst-sqre/squash-api>`_ and rewrited in Flask.
+It also includes a Celery app to enable the execution of tasks in background.

    * `squash-bokeh <https://github.com/lsst-sqre/squash-bokeh>`_: serve the squash bokeh apps, we use the `Bokeh plotting library <http://bokeh.pydata.org/en/latest>`_ for rich interactive visualizations.

    * `squash-dash <https://github.com/lsst-sqre/squash-dash>`_: dashboard to embed the bokeh apps.
 Alternatively we are exploring the possibility to embed the same apps in the Jupyter Lab environment of the LSST Science Platform.